PLD Space: History

 In early August 2018, PLD Space and the Teruel Airport Consortium signed the concession of a 13,337 m2 space at the airport for the PLD Space to test launcher technology.
 The agreement has a period of 25 years, with the option of an additional 10-year extension.
 PLD Space will invest in infrastructure for the construction of a new control room, offices, access paths, a rocket engine maintenance hangar and a new test bench to test the complete Miura 1 rocket.

-In November 2018 PLD Reached an agreement with INTA to launch Miura 1 from El Arenosillo.
+In November 2018, PLD Reached an agreement with INTA to launch Miura 1 from El Arenosillo.
 The agreement is not limited to using the INTA facilities for launching but rather establishing a lasting relationship that will allow them to develop scientific, aerospace and technical knowledge.

 In July 2019, PLD Space reached an agreement with CNES to study the launch of Miura 5 from CSG, French Guiana.
 As part of their agreement, INTA is also helping them procure a launch site, being El Hierro Launch Centre the best option from a technical point of view.

 As of March 2023, the company planned to launch their first Miura 1 vehicle in the second quarter of 2023 from El Arenosillo Test Centre.
 The launch successfully occurred on at 0:19 UTC.

+In August 2026, the European Space Agency awarded PLD Space a €158.9 million contract under the European Launcher Challenge for the provision of launch services using its Miura 5 launch vehicle.